coin-au-carre/slacking/README.md

 Manage Slacking instance
 ------------------------

-There are two approaches to keep alive the *Slacking* session in your program so you can use it anytime, anywhere.
+There are several approaches to keep alive the *Slacking* session in your program so you can use it anytime, anywhere.

-_Pass by reference the Slacking object_
+####Pass by reference the Slacking object

 The recommended approach is to pass the *Slacking* object by reference, store it when needed and call the wanted methods.
 You can store it via a [std::reference_wrapper](http://en.cppreference.com/w/cpp/utility/functional/reference_wrapper) as shown in [examples/02-basic.cpp](examples/02-basic.cpp).

-_Use Meyers singleton_
+####Use Meyers singleton

 *Slacking* provides free functions `createInstance(const std::string& token)` for initialization and `instance()` for calling the instance.
 It should not be the recommended way but it is highly convenient (see [examples/01-basic.cpp](examples/01-basic.cpp)).